American Statistical Association: Membership

 As of 2022, the ASA membership exceeds 19,000 professionals found in government, academia, and the private sector.

+Corporate supporters

+Organizational members and corporate supporters of the ASA include AstraZeneca, Merck & Co., the National Security Agency, Pfizer, RTI International, StataCorp and Westat.

+Justice, Diversity, Equity, and Inclusion

+In November 2018, ASA Board of Directors approved a code of conduct statement on Justice, Equity, Diversity, and Inclusion (JEDI).
+It was reviewed and updated by ASA BOD in 2019, 2021, and most recently in 2023.

+In June 2020, the R. A. Fisher Award and Lectureship was changed to COPSS Distinguished Achievement Award and Lectureship.
+The change follows discussions about Fisher's views on race and eugenics.

+In 2021, ASA established the Justice, Equity, Diversity, and Inclusion Outreach Group, known as the JEDI Outreach Group.

 Fellowship

 New Fellowships of the ASA are granted annually by the ASA Committee on Fellows.
 Candidates must have been members for the preceding three years but may be nominated by anyone.
 The maximum number of recipients each year is one-third of one percent of the ASA membership.

 Organizational structure

 ASA is organized in Sections, Chapters and Committees.
 Chapters are arranged geographically, representing 78 areas across the US and Canada.
 An example of an early and large chapter is the SoCalASA.
 Sections are subject-area and industry-area interest groups covering 22 sub-disciplines.
 ASA has more than 60 committees coordinating meetings, publications, education, careers, and special-interest topics involving statisticians.

+ASA is a member society of the Conference Board of the Mathematical Sciences.

 Accredited Professional Statistician

 As of April 2010, the ASA offers the Accredited Professional Statistician status (PStat), to members who meet the ASA's credentialing requirements, which include an advanced degree in statistics or related quantitative field, five years of documented experience, and evidence of professional competence.
-A list of current members with PStat status is available.
+To apply for continuing accreditation, PStat members are expected to complete 60 hours of professional development activities each year.

 The ASA also offers the Graduate Statistician status (GStat) as of April 2014.
 It serves as a preparatory accreditation suitable for graduate students.

+A list of PStat and GStat accredited members is available on the ASA website.